oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

      Ok(announcement.link)
     ```

-    As an author, you must send the channel address and the message identifiers of messages to anyone who wants to read them.
+    As an author, you must send the channel address and the message identifier to anyone who wants to read the message.
 In this tutorial, you'll do this by passing them to the subscriber as command-line arguments.

 7. In the `mod.rs` file, add the following to expose this module to the rest of your project